-How Recommendation will be implemented Responsible Timeline Alternate solutions 22.
-As an alternative, consider depositing chair This recommendation will be Contracts 6-8 months Consider earmarking revenues rental revenues into the Friends of Boerner incorporated into the provisions of a Manager to include chair rental revenues Botanical Garden Trust Account, for capital new MOU.
-County to establish and for deposit into a County projects directly benefitting BBG. maintain a specially designated 2-7000 maintenance trust fund for use The state of the s account for use on projects that help on projects that help BBG meet BBG meet its Master Plan goals.
+Audit of Boerner Botanical Gardens May 2015 Summary of Recommendations & Action Items Department of Parks, Recreation & Culture SU Audit Number & Recommendation How Recommendation will be implemented Responsible Timeline Alternate solutions 22.
+As an alternative, consider depositing chair rental revenues into the Friends of Boerner This recommendation will be incorporated into the provisions of a Contracts Manager 6-8 months Consider earmarking revenues to include chair rental revenues Botanical Garden Trust Account, for capital new MOU.
+County to establish and s for deposit into a County projects directly benefitting BBG. maintain a specially designated on projects that help BBG meet BBG meet its Master Plan goals.
 See its Master Plan goals. #5.
-The state of the s 23.
-Submit a list of projects for enhancing BBG Concur.
+23. Submit a list of projects for enhancing BBG Concur.
 By July 1 each year, BBG BBG 3 months NA operations.
-Prioritize them, and include Manager and FBBG Executive Manager reasonable cost estimates for help in deciding Director, along with appropriate & FBBG which projects can be addressed with support staff, will meet to jointly available funds vs. those projects requiring establish a prioritized list of projects. additional fundraising efforts.
-The County and FBBG will review estimated costs from the list of 75 priorities provided by the County and agree to specific projects by August 15 each year that the FBBG will attempt to fundraise for.
-This recommendation will be incorporated into the provisions of a new MOU.
-A CONTRACT OF THE PARTY OF THE 24.
-Improve the accuracy of reported attendance Through the 2016 budget request, a BBG Ongoing NA figures to the extent possible by using actual point of sales system is to be installed Manager counts rather than estimates that include as a means to continue to improve duplicate and potentially inflated attendance accuracy of reported attendance. counts.
-Updates to the BBG Master Plan will be considered to include a single public access point to BBG.
-25. When reporting total BBG attendance, Through the 2016 budget request, a BBG Ongoing NA include a breakdown by major reporting area point of sales system is to be installed Manager (garden Admissions, Educational Visits, etc.) as a means to continue to improve so that significant variations can be better accuracy of reported attendance. localized and analyzed.
+Prioritize them, and include Manager and FBBG Executive Manager reasonable cost estimates for help in deciding Director, along with appropriate & FBBG which projects can be addressed with support staff, will meet to jointly establish a prioritized list of projects. additional fundraising efforts.
+The County and FBBG will review estimated costs from the list of 75 priorities provided by the County and agree to specific projects by August 15 to fundraise for.
+This recommendation 2 will be incorporated into the provisions of a new MOU.
+24. Improve the accuracy of reported attendance Through the 2016 budget request, a BBG Ongoing NA figures to the extent possible by using actual point of sales system is to be installed Manager counts rather than estimates that include as a means to continue to improve duplicate and potentially inflated attendance accuracy of reported attendance. be considered to include a single public access point to BBG.
+25. When reporting total BBG attendance, Through the 2016 budget request, a BBG Ongoing NA include a breakdown by major reporting area point of sales system is to be installed ivianager (garaen Aamissions, Eaucationiai visits, etc.) so that significant variations can be better accuracy of reported attendance. localized and analyzed.